NehadOS/WhiteboardNew/README.md

-Application to help students find the parkign space that is nearest to their building.
+Application to help students find the parking space that is nearest to their building.